-A local man has responded to popular use of the term “This is not my first rodeo” by claiming that attendance at a minimum of one rodeo is insufficient experience to become a subject matter expert.
+A local amateur philosopher has responded to popular use of the term “This is not my first rodeo” by claiming that attendance at a minimum of one rodeo is insufficient experience to become a subject matter expert.
 While Darren Innes admitted that he had initially used the phrase in general conversation, after further consideration and analysis he no longer applies it in his day-to-day life.

 Speaking to The Watsonia Bugle about his somewhat controversial change of heart, Innes said, “Look, I understand it’s just supposed to be this kind of lighthearted thing but, seriously, you reckon if you attend just one rodeo you’re all of a sudden some kind of expert in the field?
 I don’t think so, buddy.”